-Within three working days following a student's notification of dismissal from the health science program, the student must request in writing a meeting with the program director to appeal the dismissal decision.
+- 1. Within three working days following a student's notification of dismissal from the health science program, the student must request in writing a meeting with the department chair to appeal the dismissal.
 The student shall be notified of the results of this appeal within two working days following this meeting.
-Students unsatisfied with the decision may request, within three working days, a second appeal hearing.

-2. Upon the student's written request for the next level of appeal, the program director shall arrange a joint meeting with the student, the program director (or designee), the dean of the College of Health Sciences (or designee), and the provost (or designee).
+Students unsatisfied with the decision may request, within three working days, a second appeal hearing. - 2.
+Upon the student's written request for the next level of appeal, the department chair shall arrange a joint meeting with the student, the department chair (or designee), the dean of the College of Health Sciences (or designee), and the provost (or designee).
 The student shall be notified of the results of this appeal hearing within two working days following the meeting.